luarocks/lua-style-guide/README.md

 ## Indentation and formatting

-* Let"s address the elephant in the room first.
+* Let's address the elephant in the room first.
 LuaRocks is indented with 3 spaces.

 ```lua
 for i, pkg in ipairs(packages) do